ADACS-Australia/ADACS-obs-workshop/README.md

 1. Working with pandas DataFrames in python
     1. Loading and exploring data
-    2. Merging data
+    2. Diagnostic plots
     3. Cleaning data
-2. Plotting data
-    1. matplotlib
-    2. seaborn
+    4. Merging data (if time is available, otherwise this can be done in own time)
-3. Astronomy examples with AstroPy
+2. Astronomy examples with AstroPy
     1. Overview
     2. Working with FITS files and WCS
     3. Using Coorindates
     4. Radio astronomy related tutorial(?)
-4. Virtual Observatories
+3. Virtual Observatories
-    1. ASVO
+    1. Inroduction
-    2. IVOA (specifically CDS services)
-5. Data Acquisition (using Topcat, CDS tools and Python)
+    2. Data Acquisition (using Topcat, CDS tools and Python)
-    1. Querying
-    2. Visualisation

 ## Day 3